By The Wyoming LLC Attorney TeamJun 24, 2022

 When entrepreneurs or business owners want to take their business to the next level, they consider forming a Limited Liability Company, also known as an LLC.
 This business structure allows owners to enjoy personal liability protection and pass-through taxation – the best of both a corporation and a sole proprietorship.

 As the name implies, when you dissolve an LLC, you end the business.
-This can happen voluntarily or involuntary and it can be temporary or permanent depending on a variety of factors.
+This can happen voluntarily or involuntarily and it can be temporary or permanent depending on a variety of factors.

 When an LLC dissolves voluntarily, it’s written during the formation of the LLC in the operating agreement.
 The operating agreement also outlines how the business will be run and states why and how the LLC should dissolve if there is a reason.
 For instance, if the LLC was created for a specific purpose and that purpose is fulfilled.